adiprerepa/gRPCvREST-benchmarks/README.md

 About
 =====
-Handy tool for large file transfering using gRPC.
+Benchmarks for gRPC vs REST run on file size transfer ranging from 1GiB-10GiB

 Demo
 =====